halflearned/FHHPS/README.md

 <img src="figs/fmla2.png" height = 50>
 </center>

-where the shocks are assumed to be independent of everything in the previous period.
+where the shocks are assumed to be independent of everything in the previous periods.

 The application we have in mind is the identification and estimation of first and second moments of Cobb Douglas coefficients of a production function.
 For more details, please contact Vitor Hadad at baisihad@bc.edu.

 ## Installing

 To run `fhhps`, you will need Python 3.5 or newer.
-If you have no current Python installation, the fastest way to get everything up and running is by copying-and-pasting the following commands to your Terminal or Prompt (you will likely need root privileges).
+If you have no current Python installation, the fastest way to get everything up and running is by copying-and-pasting the following commands to your Terminal.

 **For MAC OSX**